vijaykolar/care-pulse/README.md

 ### Twilio

 Twilio is a cloud communications platform that enables sending and receiving messages, making phone calls, and more.
-It is used in CarePulse for sending appointment confirmations and reminders to users.
+It is used in CarePulse for sending appointment confirmations to users.

 ## UI Design